zack-bitcoin/amoveo/docs/other_blockchains/drivechain.md

 side-chain orphans are different from main-chain orphans, because the side-chain blocks are paid for in liquid currency, while main-chain blocks are paid for in illiquid hashpower.

+First describing main:chain mining.
 If you try to buy up 51% of hashpower, it keeps getting more expensive the more you buy.
 If you have 2x more hashpower than the entire network, you can still only rewrite 1 hour per hour.
 So if you had 2x more hashpower for a period of 10 hours, you could rewrite 10 hours of pow history.
 So to rewrite 10 hours of history, you need to spend as much as 20 hours of (block rewards).